SRA-VJTI/Pixels_Seminar/4_cv_basics/8_opencv_overview/README.md

 ### _OpenCV_ is a cross-platform library using which we can develop real-time computer vision applications.
 It mainly focuses on image processing, video capture and analysis including features like face detection and object detection.

-1. Open CV is an Open Source, C++ based API(Application Programming Interface) Library for Computer Vision
+1. OpenCV is an Open Source, C++ based API(Application Programming Interface) Library for Computer Vision.
-2. It includes several computer vision algorithms
+2. It includes several computer vision algorithms.
-3. Explore more of OpenCV [here](https://opencv.org/)
+3. Explore more of OpenCV [here](https://opencv.org/).

 - **Computer Vision** :
   Computer Vision can be defined as a discipline that explains how to reconstruct, interrupt, and understand a 3D scene from its 2D images, in terms of the properties of the structure present in the scene.
 It deals with modeling and replicating human vision using computer software and hardware.